rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 ### Inflated headers and code resources

-Another solution to the problem of writing white objects into black ones is actually by always make all objects grey if they are allocated during a concurrent garbage collection cycle.
+Another solution to the problem of writing white objects into black ones is to always make all objects grey if they are allocated during a concurrent garbage collection cycle.
 This approach is similar to how we solved problems with other managed resources that aren't Ruby objects.